OctopusDeploy/docs/src/pages/docs/security/users-and-teams/service-accounts.md

 :::div{.hint}
 **Service accounts** are **API-only accounts** that can be assigned permissions in the same way you do for normal user accounts, but are prevented from using the Octopus Web Portal.

-Service accounts authenticate with the Octopus API using their [Octopus API Key](/docs/octopus-rest-api/how-to-create-an-api-key).
+Service accounts authenticate with the Octopus API using [OpenID Connect](/docs/octopus-rest-api/open-id-connect) or an [Octopus API Key](/docs/octopus-rest-api/how-to-create-an-api-key).
 :::

 ## Creating a service account {#ServiceAccounts-Creatingaserviceaccount}